 Located in the gorgeous Bay of Plenty, across the harbour from Tauranga, Mt Maunganui is an upbeat coastal beach town with lively cafes and awesome surf-breaks.
-Stray passengers are lucky enough to stay in the heart of Mt Maunganui - close to all the action.

 The mountain itself, officially known as Mauao, towers above the beachside township below and stands at 232m above sea level.
 This well known New Zealand landmark is actually an extinct volcanic cone that was formed approximately two and a half million years ago.